pedrojfs17/FEUP-FSI/LOGBOOK6.md

 After some time exploring the source code, we found some important information about this executable:

 ```
-- In the line 27, a user input is printed.
+- In the line 27, a user input is printed and the user has control over the first argument of printf.
-- We can read the value of the global variable using printf().
+- Giving the control of the first argument of printf to the user has memory leaks vulnerabilities, such as read or changing the value of variables.
 - The address of flag is 0x0804c060
 ```